javascript-tutorial/en.javascript.info/2-ui/3-event-details/4-mouse-drag-and-drop/article.md

 The difference is especially noticeable if we drag the ball by its right-bottom corner.
 In the previous example the ball "jumps" under the pointer.
 Now it fluently follows the cursor from the current position.

-## Detecting droppables
+## Potential drop targets (droppables)

 In previous examples the ball could be dropped just "anywhere" to stay.
 In real-life we usually take one element and drop it onto another.
 For instance, a file into a folder, or a user into a trash can or whatever.

 In other words, we take a "draggable" element and drop it onto "droppable" element.

-We need to know the target droppable at the end of Drag'n'Drop -- to do the corresponding action, and, preferably, during the dragging process, to highlight it.
+We need to know where the element was dropped at the end of Drag'n'Drop -- to do the corresponding action, and, preferably, know the droppable we're dragging over, to highlight it.

 The solution is kind-of interesting and just a little bit tricky, so let's cover it here.

-What's the first idea?
-Probably to put `onmouseover/mouseup` handlers on potential droppables and detect when the mouse pointer appears over them.
-And then we know that we are dragging/dropping on that element.
+What may be the first idea?
+Probably to set `mouseover/mouseup` handlers on potential droppables and detect when the mouse pointer appears over them.
+And then we know that we are dragging over/dropping on that element.

 But that doesn't work.